Recovery Toolkit for Community Officials

 Effective floodplain management depends on having accurate information about flood hazards before development occurs and integrating that information into regional and land use planning processes.
 This is especially important in the aftermath of a devastating storm such as Hurricane Sandy.
-The tools available below are intended to assist New Jersey and New York's community officials in comprehending and using the best available flood hazard data to build their communities back stronger and more resilient.
+The tools available below are intended to assist New Jersey and New York's community officials in comprehending and using FEMA flood hazard data to build their communities back stronger and more resilient.

 View presentation documents providing information about the release of the preliminary work maps in New Jersey.